 This is my sixth attempt at writing this post on Bend, Oregon.

 Then I told myself I would finish it on my flight from Dallas to Seattle.
 Again, I watched TV shows instead.
-Then I flew across the USA a total of four times in 10 days, each time telling myself I would finish “that stupid post” as it was now referred to in my head.
+Then I flew across the USA four times in 10 days, each time telling myself I would finish “that post” as it was now referred to in my head.
 I never even opened WordPress to look at the post.

-I starting thinking.
+I started thinking.
 Thinking hard.
 Thinking hard over multiple days.
-Why is it so hard to write about a city that I love so dearly?
+Why is it so hard to write about a city I love dearly?

 The answer came to me today.
 Not all trips are packed with adventures and experiences.
 Some trips are meant to be low-key.
 Some trips are meant to be relaxing.
 Some trips are a way to escape the daily grind and reduce the stress levels of everyday life.

-The purpose of our trip to Bend was to do as little as possible.
+Our trip to Bend was to do as little as possible.
 Other than Peter running a trail race, we had no agenda.
-Nothing about our trip is particularly interesting which is why writing a blog post about our trip is difficult.
-As an example, when in Bend, we went to Target and loaded up on all household essentials because there is no sales tax in the state of Oregon and because getting to a Target in Seattle is a pain in the ass.
+Nothing about our trip is exciting, which is why writing a blog post about our trip is difficult.
+For example, when in Bend, we went to Target and loaded up on all household essentials because there is no sales tax in the state of Oregon and because getting to Target in Seattle is a pain in the butt.

-So here I sit in a coffee shop in Mount Baker neighborhood of Seattle, wracking my brains on how I can woo everyone reading this post to visit Bend, Oregon at least once in their lifetime.
+So here I sit in a coffee shop in the Mount Baker neighborhood of Seattle, wracking my brains on how I can woo everyone reading this post to visit Bend, Oregon, at least once in their lifetime.

 I guess I’ll start at the beginning of that weekend when I decided to drive to Bend via central Washington and the city of Yakima.
-I wanted to surprise Peter with a stop at JB Neufeld‘s wine tasting room.
-The “J” in “JB” stands for Justin and he is the winemaker at Gilbert Cellars.
+I wanted to surprise Peter with a stop at JB Neufeld‘s wine-tasting room.
+The “J” in “JB” stands for Justin, the winemaker at Gilbert Cellars.
 JB Neufeld is his personal “wine line” that he produces as a side hustle and operates out of Gilbert Cellars.

-I asked, “Is Justin around?” (as if I know Justin and therefore, we are on a first-name basis).
+I asked, “Is Justin around?” (as if I knew Justin and we were on a first-name basis).
 They informed us that Justin was on a fishing trip in Canada.
 After a short conversation, we learned that tastings at the winery were by appointment only and that Gilbert Cellars has a tasting room in downtown Yakima where we could taste wine RIGHT NOW.

-The drive from Yakima to Bend along US-97 is long and boring.
-It is a one-lane highway and is home to trucks hauling stuff and cars driving below the speed limit.
-It’s a painful and irritating, though I must say, it is less irritating when driving in a Corvette like my dad and I did when we drove from Mount Hood to Mount Rainier National Park in June.
+The drive from Yakima to Bend along US-97 is long and tedious.
+It is a one-lane highway home to trucks hauling stuff and cars driving below the speed limit.

 Shortly after crossing the state line into Oregon, we found ourselves driving through a forest fire.
-The Pacific Northwest (let’s include British Columbia too) was on fire all summer.
-At one point, there were over 600 wildfires burning in British Columbia.
-We have experienced forest fire smoke in Seattle many times but this was my first time actually seeing a forest fire in person.
+The Pacific Northwest was on fire all summer.
+At one point, over 600 wildfires were burning in British Columbia alone.
+We have often experienced forest fire smoke in Seattle, but this was my first time actually seeing a forest fire in person.

 Peter and I stayed overnight in Bend in July 2017 on our way to Crater Lake National Park.
-During that 13 hours in Bend we got a glimpse of downtown Bend (“Old Bend”) and the Old Mill District.
-The following morning on our way to Crater Lake, we agreed that we needed to return to Bend the following summer which led to our trip this past August.
+During that 13 hours in Bend, we saw downtown Bend (“Old Bend”) and the Old Mill District.
+The following morning on our way to Crater Lake, we agreed that we needed to return to Bend the next summer, which led to our trip this past August.

-Fun fact: Bend is home to the only operating Blockbuster in the world.
+Fun fact: Bend is home to the only operating Blockbuster worldwide.

-Our casita came equipped with two cruiser bikes and all of the necessary river-going gear.
-Peter was set on riding the cruiser bikes and I was set on bringing our own bikes.
-I lost the bike battle and we spent the weekend riding those shitty one-gear cruiser bikes around the city.
+Peter was set on riding the cruiser bikes, and I was set on bringing our own bikes.
+I lost the bike battle, and we spent the weekend riding one-gear cruiser bikes around the city.
 I loathe cruiser bikes!
 They are awful!

-Regardless of how shitty the bikes were, they got us to breweries, restaurants, coffee shops, and wine tasting rooms.
-And that’s what we did for the majority of the weekend – we biked, ate and drank.
 I have two favorite memories of our trip to Bend.
 The first was watching the sunset from the back patio of the Va Piano Vineyards tasting room.
-Their back patio overlooks the Deschutes River and the only mistake we made was not ordering a full bottle of wine.
+Their back patio overlooks the Deschutes River, and our only mistake was not ordering a whole bottle of wine.

 My second favorite memory was floating down the Deschutes River.
 It is a must-do when visiting Bend.
 A mere $18 gets you an inner tube rental for the day.
-The inner tube “Park and Float” shop is located near The Pavilion at the corner of SW Simpson Ave and SW Bradbury Dr. There is a very large parking lot there, however, it can fill quickly when the weather is nice as it was on the day of our visit.
+The inner tube “Park and Float” shop is located near The Pavilion at the corner of SW Simpson Ave and SW Bradbury Dr. There is a huge parking lot there; however, it can fill quickly when the weather is nice, as it was on the day of our visit.

-After paying for our inner tube rental, we were fitted with a wristband and shuffled onto a shuttle bus and ferried, along with our inner tubes (in a big trailer behind the shuttle), to Riverbend Park.
-Here is where we put our inner tubes into the very cold river.
-It was very hot the day we floated down the river and the water was ice-cold (the river is fed by snow-melt).
+After paying for our inner tube rental, we were fitted with a wristband, shuffled onto a shuttle bus, and ferried to Riverbend Park.
+We put our inner tubes into the freezing river.
+The day we floated down the river, it was scorching, and the water was ice-cold (the river is fed by snow melt).

 There are a few rules when floating down the river.